 Advance Care Planning and End-of-Life Support

-- Advocated for the successful adoption of a new Centers for Medicare and Medicaid Services rule allowing the agency to reimburse doctors for advance healthcare planning discussions.
+- Advocated for the successful adoption of a new Centers for Medicare and Medicaid Services rule, allowing the agency to reimburse doctors for engaging in advance healthcare planning discussions with patients.

 Palliative Care and Pain Management

-- Legitimized palliative sedation as a recognized medical practice by advancing the court case that recognized that dying patients have a constitutional right to receive as much pain medication as necessary, even if it advances the time of death, in the U.S. Supreme Court decision Vacco v.
+- Legitimized palliative sedation as a recognized medical practice by advancing the U.S. Supreme Court case, Vacco v.
 Quill (1997).

-- Established the undertreatment of pain as a form of elder abuse and that caregivers must manage patients’ pain in Bergman v.
+- Established the undertreatment of pain as a form of elder abuse and that caregivers must manage patients’ pain in a California court case, Bergman v.
 Eden Medical Center (2001).

-- Increased physician training in palliative care in California.
-Passed AB 487: Pain Management and the Appropriate Care and Treatment of the Terminally Ill in California in 2001, collaborating with the California Medical Association.
+- Increased physician training in palliative care in California by working with the California Medical Association to advance Pain Management and the Appropriate Care and Treatment of the Terminally Ill in California (AB 487) in 2001.
 The law requires most California-licensed physicians to take, as a one-time requirement, 12 units of continuing medical education on pain management and “the appropriate care and treatment of the terminally ill.”

-- Enacted requirements that healthcare providers share information on end-of-life options.
-Compassion & Choices sponsored and helped pass the Palliative Care Information Act in New York (2010) that requires healthcare workers to provide information and counseling on end-of-life options and the Right to Know law in California designed to ensure that patients can receive information about all of their legal end-of-life options.
+- Helped enact requirements that healthcare providers share information with patients on end-of-life care options.
+Compassion & Choices sponsored and helped pass the Palliative Care Information Act in New York (2010) that requires healthcare workers to provide information and counseling on end-of-life care options and the Right to Know law in California designed to ensure that patients can receive information about all of their legal end-of-life care options.

 Medical Aid in Dying

-- Compassion & Choices President Barbara Coombs Lee co-authored Oregon’s landmark Death With Dignity Act, which went into effect in 1997.
-Over twenty years later, it is the model for medical aid-in-dying legislation nationwide.
+- Compassion & Choices founder, president emerita and senior adviser, Barbara Coombs Lee, co-authored Oregon’s landmark Death With Dignity Act, which went into effect in 1997.
+Decades later, lawmakers continue to look at the Oregon experience and are developing new legislative approaches to authorizing medical aid in dying nationwide.

-- Pioneered the medical model of aid in dying that helps ensure that doctors can ethically practice aid in dying in an open, legitimate and accessible way, and integrates the option into patients’ end-of-life care.
-The culmination of that work was the publication of clinical criteria in the Journal of Palliative Medicine in December 2015.
+- We pioneered the model of medical aid in dying that helps ensure doctors can ethically practice in an open, legitimate and accessible way, and integrates the option into patients’ end-of-life care.
+A major achievement of our advocacy work was the publication of clinical criteria in the Journal of Palliative Medicine in December 2015.

-- Advanced Glucksberg v.
+- We advanced the historic end-of-life care court case, Glucksberg v.
 Washington (1997) to the U.S. Supreme Court.
-The landmark ruling encouraged individual states to engage in an “earnest and profound debate about the morality, legality and practicality of medical aid in dying, setting the stage for the consideration of legislation at the state level.”
+While the Court declined to recognize a federal constitutional right to medical aid in dying, the landmark ruling by the nation’s highest court encouraged individual states to engage in an “earnest and profound debate about the morality, legality and practicality of” medical aid in dying, setting the stage for the consideration of such legislation at the state level.